 Ideally, this is what happens.

 However, there are legal loopholes that allow medical and pharmaceutical companies to skip steps in safety testing, bringing their unproven products to market much faster.
 When a device is not properly researched or tested before being sold, the chances of it being defective are much higher.

-The FDA’s job is to protect the public from faulty and unproven medical equipment and medications.
+One responsibility of the FDA is to protect the public from faulty and unproven medical equipment and medications.
 Products are supposed to undergo years of testing before being approved by the FDA.
 However, even in cases where proper regulations are followed, these tests aren’t perfect.
 Some medical devices may pass the test and still be defective.
 These are very unfortunate cases because it usually takes injury to a large number of consumers before the product is recalled or the FDA launches an investigation.

 The health problems caused by a malfunctioning medical device can be extreme.
 Particularly when a patient needs a device to survive, like a pacemaker, a malfunction can result in death.
 Poorly sterilized devices can cause serious infections, sometimes leading to infertility, loss of function, or even amputation.